 An expert witness is not an ‘eyeball’ witness, and has no personal knowledge about the facts of a case.

-MEDIATION: PARTIES decide: Guided by a neutral mediator, parties are often able to settle most, if not all, issues through their own mediation process.
-They make their own decisions about the process and issues to be resolved.
-Then they use their process to decide their issues and collectively make their written agreement with each other.
+MEDIATION: PARTIES decide: Guided by a neutral Mediator (often a retired Judge), parties may settle most, if not all, issues through their own mediation process.
+Making their own decisions about the issues to be resolved and their process, they use their process to decide their issues.
+Collectively they make their written agreement with each other.